 Employment is not considered an appropriate rationale for "excused absences".
 The PA Program schedule and that of our clinical affiliates is always primary.
 A student may be removed from a supervised clinical practice experience, at the discretion of the Program Director, if patient safety or clinical performance is being jeopardized because a student is sleep-deprived or unable to prepare (e.g. read) for the day's cases.

-Undergraduate students (i.e. BS/MS) pay per semester for the first four semesters of the PA Program and per credit for the final clinical year (i.e. 38 credits).
+Undergraduate students (i.e. BS/MS) pay per semester (plus fees) for the first four years of the PA Program and per credit for the final clinical year (i.e. 38 credits).
 BS/MS students are eligible for financial aid packages that typically include generous scholarships that continue through all 500 level PAS courses.
 Scholarships are not offered for students taking 600 level PAS courses.
+Cost: $180,368.00

 Students should be aware that tuition and fees are reviewed annually by the Board of Trustees and will likely increase while enrolled in the program.
 Please refer to the link below for university tuition and fee information.